denyskryvobok/university-cms/README.md

 - In the admin profile, the ability to list all users and change their roles was added.
 In the profile for students and teachers, you can get a schedule for a month and one day.

-#### Try functionality
+#### Try functionality:

+###### Log In:
+when: you click on the "Log in" button on the navigation bar.\
+then: you will be redirected to the login page, where you can log in using your credentials.
+###### Registration:
+when: you click on the "Sign up" button for teacher or for student registration on the login page.\
+then: you will be redirected to the registration page, where you can register by entering the required personal data.
+###### Student and Teacher profile:
-To try to log in, you can go to the home page and press the right button 'Login' on the navigation bar.
+when: you click on the "My Profile" button on the navigation bar.\
-After clicking this button, you will be taken to the login page where you can log in using your credentials or register as a teacher or student by clicking "Sign up".
-After your authorization, you will be redirected to your profile page where you can view your schedule for a month or a day.
+then: you will be redirected to the profile page, where you can view your schedule for a month or a day.
+###### Admin profile:
+when: you have ADMIN role and click on the "My Profile" button on the navigation bar.\
-If you have the admin role, you will be redirected to the admin page, where you can see all users and select a role for them.
+then: you will be redirected to the admin page, where you can see all users and select a role for them.
+###### Log out:
-To log out you can click the right button 'Log out' on the navigation bar.
+when: you click the "Log out" button on the navigation bar.\
+then: you will be logout.

 ### 5) Implement Subjects view + edit feature